Product set growth in virtual subgroups of mapping class groups: Growth in acylindrically hyperbolic groups

 We then fix a base point $x_0\in X$ such that it minimises $E(U)$ up to $\delta$, so

 The \emph{displacement} of $U$ is then defined to be

 \end{defn}

-\begin{rem} The more usual notion of the displacement of $U$ is to instead take the infimum of $\max_{u\in U}d(x,ux)$ over any $x\in X$, which is clearly a lower bound for $\lambda_0(U)$.
-For a comparison of such quantities see \cite{Breuillard2018}. \end{rem}
+\begin{rem} Another version of displacement which is sometimes used is to instead take the infimum of $\max_{u\in U}d(x,ux)$ over any $x\in X$, which is clearly a lower bound for $\lambda_0(U)$.
+For a comparison of such quantities see \cite{Breuillard2021}. \end{rem}

 The result that Delzant and Steenbock obtained for groups acting acylindrically on hyperbolic spaces is the following.